FourierFlows/GeophysicalFlows.jl/paper/paper.md

 Documented examples for each geophysical system (module) appear in the package's documentation, providing a stepping stone for new users and for the development of new or customized modules.
-Current modules include two-dimensional (2D) flow and a variety of quasi-geostrophic (QG) dynamical systems, which provide analogues to the large-scale dynamics of atmospheres and oceans.
-The QG systems currently in `GeophysicalFlows.jl` extend 2D dynamics to include the leading order effects of a third dimension through planetary rotation, topography, surface boundary conditions, stratification and quasi-2D layering.
+Current modules include two-dimensional flow and a variety of quasi-geostrophic (QG) dynamical systems, which provide analogues to the large-scale dynamics of atmospheres and oceans.
+The QG systems currently in `GeophysicalFlows.jl` extend two-dimensional dynamics to include the leading order effects of a third dimension through planetary rotation, topography, surface boundary conditions, stratification and quasi-two-dimensional layering.
 A community-based collection of diagnostics throughout the modules are used to compute quantities like energy, enstrophy, dissipation, etc.

 ![Snapshots from a nonlinearly equilibrated simulation of the Eady instability over a meridional ridge.
 Simulation used `MultiLayerQG` module of `GeophysicalFlows.jl`.
 The Eady problem was approximated here using 5 layers stacked up in the vertical.
 Each layer was simulated with 512² grid-points.
-Plots were made with the `Plots.jl` Julia package, which utilizes the `cmocean` colormap collection [@Thyng2016].
-Scripts to reproduce the simulation are found in the repository `github.com/FourierFlows/MultilayerQG-example`.
+Plots were made with the `Plots.jl` Julia package, which utilizes the `cmocean` colormaps collection [@Thyng2016].
+Scripts to reproduce the simulation reside in the repository `github.com/FourierFlows/MultilayerQG-example`.
 \label{fig1}](PV_eady_nlayers5.png)

 `GeophysicalFlows.jl` is a unique Julia package and shares similarities in functionality to